-Figure G.1 shows the number of active groups along with total number of available CPI sub-indices.
+Figure G.1 shows the posterior mean of the number of active groups (red) along with total number of available CPI sub-indices (dark blue).
+Note that we choose not to show the credible set or the distribution of K because the distributions are concentrated around a single number in most samples.